Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

 **All the drugs in the above trials have been approved for use in multiple myeloma in the USA and do not require clinical trials for use, however they may not be approved in every country.

 *This multiple is computed by taking the the death rate of the SEER data (1-.41) and dividing it by the death rate of the hospital listed above(1-.897) or 5.7 times.
 Another way to look at it is to say of 100 people 59 have died in the SEER facility's in 5 years, while only 10.3 have died in the listed hospital's care.
-So you are 5.7 times (59/10.3) more likely to be alive in the listed hospital.
+So you are 5.7 times (59/10.3) more likely to die if you were treated in the average SEER facility as compared to the listed facility.
 This can be confused with a comparison of the survival rates.
 The survival rates are only different by 2.18 times or 89.7/41, which I believe is less valuable as a measure for the multiple myeloma patient community.

 Excellent Multiple Myeloma Resources